prikhi/AcornAccounting/docs/source/setup.rst

 Configuration
 ==============

-IN PROGRESS

-Talk about setting up settings like Company Name, Address, Daily Payment Amount, etc.

-Also talk about how to specify settings in Environmental Variables instead of in files, especially for things like ``DJANGO_SECRET_KEY``.

 Some settings are set through environmental variables instead of files.
 These include settings with sensitive information, and allows us to keep the information out of version control.